Marketing Agency

 When Marketing Agency Wins.

-- You do less than $10M in revenue — in-house marketing is typically not defensible below that scale.
+- You do less than $10M in revenue.
+In-house marketing rarely pays off below that scale.

-- You want to test marketing investment without a 12-month employee commitment.
+- You want to test marketing spend without a 12-month employee commitment.

-- You need to move fast — an agency is typically producing by week 1, not week 12.
+- You need to move fast.
+An agency is usually producing by week 1, not week 12.

-- You want specialized trade experience (HVAC, roofing, remodeling, etc.) that a generalist hire lacks.
+- You want trade experience (HVAC, roofing, remodeling) that a generalist hire lacks.

 When In-House Marketing Team Wins.

-- You do $10M+ and have enough recurring marketing work to keep a full-time hire busy.
+- You do $10M+ and have enough steady marketing work to keep a full-time hire busy.

-- Brand and messaging are core to your competitive advantage and need deep internal ownership.
+- Brand and message are core to your edge and need deep in-house ownership.

-- You have very specialized workflows that an agency would need months to learn.
+- You have very special workflows that an agency would need months to learn.

-- You are building a marketing team over time — an in-house marketing director is the first hire.
+- You are building a marketing team over time, and a marketing director is your first hire.

-- Compliance or privacy rules make outsourcing difficult or risky.
+- Compliance or privacy rules make outsourcing hard or risky.

 Why the cost comparison is usually misleading

-The classic pitch for in-house marketing is 'hire someone for $80K instead of paying an agency $80K a year — same cost, more focus.'
+The classic pitch for in-house is 'hire someone for $80K instead of paying an agency $80K a year, same cost, more focus.'
 It sounds right on paper.
-In practice, a single marketer cannot run the full stack a contractor needs: SEO, paid ads, content, video, GBP, CRM, reporting, and brand.
-A specialist in any one of those skills costs the same as a generalist in all of them, and a generalist in all of them does none of them at a production level.
-Agencies solve this by pooling expertise across multiple clients so no individual client has to pay for a full team's worth of hours.
+In practice, one marketer cannot run the full stack a contractor needs: SEO, paid ads, content, video, GBP, CRM, reports, and brand.
+A specialist in any one of those skills costs the same as a generalist in all of them.
+The generalist does none of them at a real level.
+Agencies fix this by pooling skills over many clients so no one client pays for a full team.

 Why speed matters more than you think

-An in-house hire takes 60–90 days to recruit, 30 days to onboard, and another 60 days to understand your business well enough to produce real output.
-That's 5 months minimum before you see meaningful results — and that timeline assumes the first hire is a great fit.
-Agencies come with institutional knowledge (playbooks, tooling, team members who have done this before) and are producing content, ad campaigns, or ranking work in the first 1–2 weeks.
-For contractors in competitive Texas markets, that 4-month head start can be the difference between owning a category and playing catch-up.
+An in-house hire takes 60–90 days to recruit, 30 days to onboard, and another 60 days to learn your business well enough to ship real work.
+That's 5 months minimum before you see real results.
+And that timeline assumes the first hire is a great fit.
+Agencies come with built-in know-how, playbooks, tooling, and team members who have done this before.
+They ship content, ad campaigns, or ranking work in the first 1–2 weeks.
+For contractors in tough Texas markets, that 4-month head start can be the gap between owning a category and playing catch-up.

 Hybrid is often the right answer

-A growing number of our clients run a hybrid: one in-house marketing coordinator focused on brand, social, and internal integration — plus an agency handling SEO, paid ads, video, and technical execution.
-This gets the strategic benefits of in-house (brand ownership, internal alignment) at a fraction of the cost of a full team, while still getting agency-grade specialization on the work that requires it.
-The hybrid model usually becomes the right answer somewhere between $5M and $15M in contractor revenue.
+More of our clients run a hybrid setup.
+One in-house marketing coordinator owns brand, social, and team fit.
+An agency handles SEO, paid ads, video, and the technical work.
+You get the perks of in-house (brand ownership, team alignment) at a fraction of the cost of a full team.
+You still get agency-grade skill on the work that needs it.
+The hybrid model usually fits between $5M and $15M in contractor revenue.

 Common Questions.